 Rewind Desktop takes a privacy-first approach.
 Everything stays on your machine.
 The visual timeline and OCR search give you fast, reliable access to your history without sending any data off-device.
 For a deeper feature-by-feature breakdown, see our detailed comparison of Rewind AI vs Rewind Desktop.

-If you are evaluating multiple options, our guide to Rewind alternatives on Mac and our Limitless alternatives guide cover the full landscape of tools available today.
+If you are evaluating multiple options, our guide to Rewind alternatives on Mac covers the full landscape of tools available today.

 A Note of Respect for the Rewind AI Team